Localization theorems for weakly approximable triangulated categories: Applications

 \subsection{Localization sequences in the derived categories of schemes}

-Let $X$ be a quasi-compact and quasi-separated scheme.
-We denote by coh$(X)$ the coherent sheaves on $X$ and $\D_{qc}(X)$ the unbounded derived category of cochain complexes of sheaves of $\mathcal{O}_X$-modules with quasicoherent cohomology.
-Let $U$ be a quasi-compact subscheme of $X$ and write $Z=X-U$.
-Denote by $\D_{qc,Z}(X)$ the full subcategory of $\D_{qc}(X)$ which consists of objects the complexes further restricted to be acyclic on the open set $U$.
-Due to \cite[Theorem 3.2]{N22a}, we know both $\D_{qc,Z}(X)$ and $\D_{qc}(X)$ are weakly approximable.
+In this subsection, we apply our results to derived categories of schemes.
+This yields localization sequences for singularity categories, generalizing a result of Chen \cite{Chen}.

-According to \cite{O11}, a scheme $X$ satisfies condition (ELF) if it is separated, noetherian, of finite Krull dimension, and the category of coherent sheaves coh$(X)$ has enough locally free sheaves.
-In this case, the closed subscheme $U$ is also noetherian, hence, quasi-compact and quasi-separated, and has enough locally free sheaves.
-Moreover, $\D_{qc}(U)$ is also weakly approximable.
-We denote by $D^b({\rm coh}(X))$ the bounded derived categories of coherent sheaves on $X$ and per$(X)$ the full triangulated subcategory of perfect complexes.
-The singularity category of $X$ is defined as $D_{sg}(X):=\D^b({\rm coh}(X))/{\rm per}(X)$ (\cite{O11}).
+Let $X$ be a quasicompact and quasi-separated scheme.
+We denote by $X\qcoh$ the quasicoherent sheaves on $X$ and $\D_{qc}(X)$ the unbounded derived category of cochain complexes of sheaves of $\mathcal{O}_X$-modules with quasicoherent cohomology.
+Let $U$ be a quasi-compact open subscheme of $X$ and write $Z=X-U$.
+Denote by $X\qcoh_Z$ the full subcategory of $X\qcoh$ of quasicoherent sheaves with support on $Z$.
+This is a Serre subcategory of $X\qcoh$ and we have a short exact sequence

-The corollary below is due to Xiao-Wu Chen \cite[Theorem 1.3]{Chen} and has been reproved by Jin-Yang-Zhou \cite[Theorem 7.2]{JYZ23} recently.
-By using the techniques developed in the paper, we give another proof from the point of approximable triangulated categories.
+of abelian categories (see \cite[Chapter III, Section 5]{g62}).
+Denote by $\D_{qc,Z}(X)$ the full subcategory of $\D_{qc}(X)$ which consists of all complexes whose cohomology is supported on $Z$.
+Due to \cite[Theorem 3.2]{N22a}, we know $\D_{qc,Z}(X)$ is weakly approximable.
+Furthermore, suppose that $X$ is noetherian.
+We denote by $X\coh$ the coherent sheaves on $X$ and by $X\coh_Z$ the full subcategory of $X\coh$ of coherent sheaves with support on $Z$.
+This is a Serre subcategory of $X\coh$ and we have a short exact sequence